-"The proposition 'A' lays down that once an incumbent is appointed to a post according to rules, his seniority has to be counted from the date of his appointment and not according to the date of his confirmation.
+"The proposition 'A' lays down that once an incumbent is appointed to a post according to the rules, his seniority has to be counted from the date of his appointment and not according to the date of his confirmation.

 The latter part thereof amplifies postulating that where the initial appointment is only ad hoc and not according to rules and is made as a stop-gap arrangement, the period of officiation in such post cannot be taken into account for reckoning seniority.
 The quietessence of the propositions is that the appointment to a post must be according to rules and not by way of ad hoc or stop-gap arrangement made due to administrative exigencies.
 If the initial appointment thus made was de hors the rules, the entire length of such service cannot be counted for seniority.
-In other words, appointee would become a member of the service in the substantive capacity from the date of his appointment only if the appointment was made according to rules and seniority would be counted only from that date.
+In other words, appointee is not entitled to become a member of the service in the substantive capacity from the date of his appointment only if the appointment was made according to rules and seniority would be counted only from that date.
 Propositions 'A' and 'B' cover different aspects of the situation.
 One must discern the difference critically.
-Proposition 'B' must, therefore, be read along with para 13 of the judgement wherein the ratio decidendi of Narendra Chadha's case was held to have considerable force.
-The latter postulated that if the initial appointment to a substantive post or vacancy was made deliberately, in disregard of the rule and allowed the incumbent to continue on the post for well over 15 to 28 years without reversion and till the date of regularization of the service in accordance with the rules, the period of officiating service has to be counted towards seniority.
-This Court in Narendra Chanda's case was cognizant of the fact that the rules empower the Government to relax the rule of appointment.
-Without reading paragraph 13 and proposition 'B' and Narendra Chadha's ratio together the true import of the proposition would not be appreciated.
-We would deal with the exercise of power of relaxing the rule later.
-After giving anxious consideration, we are of the view that the latter half of Proposition 'A' would apply to the facts of the case and the rule laid down in that behalf is to be followed.
-If the concerned rules provide the procedure to fix inter se seniority between direct recruits and promotees, the seniority has to be determined in that matter."
+Proposition of the judgement wherein the ratio decidendi of Narendra Chadha's case was held to have considerable force.
+The latter postulated that if the initial appointment to a substantive post by reason of a vacancy was made deliberately, in disregard of the rule and allowed the incumbent to continue on the post for well over 18 to 20 years without reversion and till the date of regularization of the facts of the service in accordance with the rules, the period of officiating service has to be counted towards seniority.
+This Court in Narendra Chadha's case was cognizant of the fact that the rules empower the